What is SEO?

 Getting back to that budget, to fully understand when it’s strategic to use these marketing channels, it’s critical to know the difference of SEO and SEM.

 A common perspective is that a balanced approach to SEO and SEM can help you achieve your website goals, and I find that approach healthy.
-It’s easy to oversimplify and think of it as more of a battle between search engine marketing vs. optimization, but in reality, the two marketing channels have different purposes and when used in tandem, can focus on distinct goals.
+It’s easy to oversimplify and think of it as more of a contest between search engine marketing vs. optimization, but in reality, the two marketing channels have different purposes and when used in tandem, can focus on distinct goals.
 Good SEO practice can lower the cost of your SEM campaigns, and well designed, efficient SEM campaigns can target specific users to bring new traffic to your site, where their engagement and sharing of your content will continue to drive organic traffic.
 A match made in heaven.

 While it’s important to know the difference between SEO and SEM, it’s equally important to understand their similarities in order to use them effectively together.
 In fact, people often mistake SEO as being in the SEM umbrella because of how intrinsically linked they are in terms of overall goals.
 The SEO vs SEM difference is clear when you look at each in the context of a marketing campaign.